Arthur Thistlewood: Beginning of revolutionary involvement

 Travel in France and the United States exposed Thistlewood to revolutionary ideas.
 Shortly after his return to England, he joined the Society of Spencean Philanthropists in London.
 By 1816, Thistlewood had become a leader in the organisation, and was labelled a "dangerous character" by police, who watched him closely.

 Spa Fields

 On 2 December 1816, a mass meeting took place at Spa Fields.
 The Spenceans had planned to encourage rioting all across England and then seize control of the British government by taking the Tower of London and the Bank of England.
 Police learned of the plan and dispersed the meeting.
 Thistlewood attempted to flee to North America.

 He and three other leaders were arrested and charged with high treason.
 When James Watson was acquitted, the authorities released Thistlewood and the others as well.

-In 1817 Thistlewood challenged the Home Secretary, Lord Sidmouth, to a duel and was imprisoned in Horsham gaol for 12 months.
+In 1817 Thistlewood challenged the Home Secretary, Lord Sidmouth, to a duel and was imprisoned in Horsham jail for 12 months.